Soccer-Superb Kostic helps Juve to beat Inter 2-0 | Sports-Games

 Filip Kostic set up both goals as Juventus took a 2-0 win at home against Inter Milan in Serie A on Sunday in a challenging game where both teams had chances to win.

-Filip Kostic set up both goals as Juventus took a 2-0 win at home against Inter Milan in Serie A on Sunday in a challenging game where both teams had chances to win.
 Inter were the better team for the first 45 minutes but the game was at a goalless stalemate when the referee whistled for halftime.
+Inter's Lautaro Martinez had the real first chance of the game but his half-volley after five minutes went just wide of the post.

+The hosts' first chance came after 19 minutes when Gleison Bremer tried a volley from Kostic's cross but the effort went wide.
+Edin Dzeko was close to putting Inter ahead after 26 minutes with a header from Martinez's cross, but again the effort went just to the side of the post.

+Denzel Dumfries should have sent Inter ahead three minutes before the 45-minute mark but blazed Nicolo Barella's assist over the bar from inside the box.
+The visitors continued the pressure in the first minutes of a second half that created opportunities for a Juventus counter-attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)